zarqman/smart_assets/README.md

     config.smart_assets.serve_non_digest_assets = false

+It is disabled by default for `development` environments, but may be enabled there using the above setting.

-Note that `serve_static_assets` or `assets.compile` must be true or the middleware will disable itself.
+`serve_static_assets` or `assets.compile` must be true or the middleware will disable itself.

 ## Installation